Streaming (SSE)¶

 Passes LangGraph's astream_events (v2) output straight through as events

-chunk under an event name matching the mode.
+forwards each chunk under an event name matching the mode:

 The recognised modes are values, messages, messages-tuple, tasks,